StoryLab-Research-Institute/Unity-AlembicVertexAnimationTexture/README.md

  - A normals texture
  - A prefab with the mesh with material applied

+ Alternatively, if you want to bake additional animiation textures for a model you have already baked, you can select the "Textures Only" checkbox.

 ## Shader properties
 For simplicity, a single subshader is responsible for the entire animation system.
 This shader can be controlled using keywords to enable or diasble features as required.
 This does, however, mean that the material properties window is somewhat cluttered even for a simple shader.